 Artificial intelligence (AI) is no longer a distant idea.
 I’s built into the apps and tools we use every day.

 Your phone unlocks with face recognition, music apps suggest playlists that fit your taste, and chatbots answer questions instantly.
-All of this happens because of specific AI capabilities working behind the scenes.
+All of this happens because of specific AI features working behind the scenes.

-When building new products, the real question isn’t only what you create but which AI capabilities you choose to power it.
+When building new products, the real question isn’t only what you create but which AI features you choose to power it.

 Each role and industry looks for something different.
 Developers want automation to cut repetitive work.
 Designers need tools to test and prototype quickly.
 Businesses in healthcare, finance, retail, and e-commerce rely on AI to make smarter decisions and deliver personalized experiences.

-In this guide, we’re going to cover 50 important business AI tools with real-world examples (like machine learning, deep learning, and natural language processing).
+In this guide, we’re going to cover 50 important business AI tools and features with real-world examples (like machine learning, deep learning, and natural language processing).

 By the end, you’ll know exactly which AI features matter most and how they can bring real impact to your work or business.

-Top AI features include natural language processing, computer vision, and generative AI.
+Top AI Tools and features include natural language processing, computer vision, and generative AI.
 These AI technologies help automate tasks, improve decision-making, personalize experiences, and boost business growth.

 Choosing the right AI features matters so much.
 It’s what makes a tool not just useful for today but ready for the future.